-Disclaimer: The Department of Labor Inspection/Air Quality Sector accepts no responsibility or liability whatsoever with regard to the information on this site and the information does not necessarily reflect the official opinion of DLI or any other Cypriot governmental organisation whatsoever.
+Disclaimer: The Department of Labour Inspection/Air Quality and Strategic Planning Section accepts no responsibility or liability whatsoever with regard to the information on this site and the information does not necessarily reflect the official opinion of DLI or any other Cypriot governmental organisation whatsoever.

 The material on this site is not necessarily comprehensive, complete, accurate or up to date and may contain links to external sites over which DLI services have no control and for which the DLI assumes no responsibility.
 Neither the DLI nor any person or company acting on behalf of DLI is responsible for the contents of this website and the use that may be made of it.

 The content of this web site is of informative nature.
 If you believe that you may experience adverse effects to your health as a result of your exposure to polluted air, or you belong to the sensitive parts of the population, you are advised to consult your doctor/physician.

 Our goal is to keep the information within this web site timely and accurate.
 If errors are brought to our attention, we will try to correct them.